Jonathan Bailey: Television breakthrough and success on stage (2011–2019)

 Bailey originated the role of Tim Price in Duncan Sheik's musical American Psycho directed by Rupert Goold at the Almeida Theatre.
 He then guest starred in the Doctor Who episode "Time Heist" in 2014.
 The episode was described by The Independent as "a fast-paced caper" with Bailey stealing the show with his compelling performance as augmented human Psi.
-He also had a supporting role in the 2014 period film Testament of Youth based on the First World War memoir of Vera Brittain.
-Bailey returned to comedy in the 2014 satirical show W1A as BBC employee Jack, a role he would play for three series.
+He also had a supporting role in the period film Testament of Youth (2014).
+Bailey returned to comedy in BBC's satirical show W1A as Jack, a role he would play for three series.

-In 2016, Bailey starred as Sam, a sex-obsessed estate agent in Phoebe Waller-Bridge's first television project Crashing, which W magazine described as a "twisted version of Friends".
-He also played Herod in the American biblical drama film The Young Messiah, based on a novel by Anne Rice.
-The same year, he headlined the London production of the musical The Last Five Years as Jamie with music, lyrics and direction by Jason Robert Brown at St. James Theatre.
-The Stage's Mark Shenton called the production "poignant" turning "each song into a masterclass of storytelling" with Bailey "a real vocal surprise with his haunting renditions of 'If I Didn’t Believe in You' and 'Nobody Needs to Know'."
-Edward Seckerson of The Arts Desk wrote, in his five-star review, that Bailey was "sensationally good" and delivered tour-de-force musical performances of 'Moving Too Fast' and 'The Schmuel Song'.
+In 2016, Bailey starred as Sam, a sex-obsessed estate agent in Phoebe Waller-Bridge's first television project Crashing that W magazine described as a "twisted version of Friends".
+The same year, he headlined the London production of the musical The Last Five Years as Jamie with music, lyrics, and direction by Jason Robert Brown at St. James Theatre.
+The Stage's Mark Shenton called the production "poignant" turning "each song into a masterclass of storytelling" with Bailey "a real vocal surprise with his haunting renditions of 'If I Didn't Believe in You' and 'Nobody Needs to Know'."
+Edward Seckerson of The Arts Desk wrote, in his five-star review, that Bailey was "sensationally good" and delivered tour-de-force musical performances of "Moving Too Fast" and "The Schmuel Song".

 Bailey appeared alongside Ian McKellen in the acclaimed production of King Lear at Chichester Festival Theatre in 2017.
-He received raved reviews for his performance as Edgar which the Evening Standard described as "a touching study of transformation".
+He received rave reviews for his performance as Edgar which the Evening Standard described as "a touching study of transformation".
 Bailey also made a guest appearance in series two episode two of Michaela Coel's sitcom Chewing Gum in 2017 where he played Ash, a romantic interest to Coel's character Tracey.
-He followed this up with a role in the 2017 biographical film The Mercy directed by James Marsh.